muhammadahmadr1zwan/muhammadahmadr1zwan/README.md

 - 👋 Hi, I’m @muhammadahmadr1zwan
 - 👀 I’m interested in Data Science, Analytics, and Engineering 😊
-- 🌱 I’m currently learning Discrete Computational Structures, Data Mining, and more!
+- 🌱 I’m currently learning Discrete Computational Structures, Data Mining, Statistics, and more!
 - 💞️ I’m looking to collaborate on various Data Science related projects!
 - 📫 Reach me on my email or LinkedIn!